At a glance: Highest-rated cash investors in KS

 In other words, the 50–70% ARV minus repairs isn't all profit.
 Most of the gap is made up of costs the investor absorbs so you don't have to.
 The discount is the price of speed and certainty.

 Your actual number will depend on condition (move-in-ready homes get a higher percentage of ARV than full renovations), the investor's business model, and competition.
-Kansas has a limited pool of vetted cash buyers — 8 local operators plus 1 statewide — which limits your ability to comparison-shop.
+Kansas has a limited pool of vetted cash buyers — 6 statewide operators plus 2 nationwide — which limits your ability to comparison-shop.
 Getting multiple offers matters even more when options are scarce.

 Our own data suggests that sellers who explored both paths typically net 20–40% more listing with an agent — though the full cost of a traditional sale narrows that gap more than most people expect.
 Of course, that assumes your home is in sellable condition, you can wait 2–3 months, and you can cover carrying costs in the meantime.